SmileAPI/smile-openapi/docs/english/api-reference/tags/tag-accounts.md

 By default, the List Accounts API will return all accounts under your `tenantId` that match your query parameters.
 Make sure to filter the results by `userId` or `startDate` and `endDate` to narrow down your query.

-Once connected by the user, their data is kept for 60 days unless they revoke access via the SDK or otherwise through the [Revoke Account API](/reference/delete-account).
+Once users revoke their accounts (via the SDK, or tenants may initiate this process through the [Revoke Account API](/reference/delete-account)), their data will be removed and will no longer be accessible.

 ## The Account object